About Sausalito, Places to See & Things to Do

-There are eight neighborhoods with places to see and things to do in Sausalito, and clicking on the section title above will take you to a menu that leads you through them one by one.
+There are twelve neighborhoods in Sausalito, four of which are primarily residential.
+That leaves eight areas with places to see and things to do, and clicking on the section title above will take you to a menu that leads you through them one by one.

 Three of those eight neighborhoods are closest to the Ferry pier.
 These areas get much of the attention from visitors, and hold a majority of the restaurants, hotels and shops in town.

 But these three areas don’t come close to holding all the cool spots in town.
 There are treats like the Bay Model, the Bay Area Discovery Museum, the Orson Welles and Rita Hayworth boardwalk from the movie “The Lady from Shanghai”, and Fort Baker that are all NOT in those three central neighborhoods, so be sure to keep your eyes and mind open to the entire town.